Xeonrx/Schlrint/README.md

 If you must refer to the usage again, just use the `-h` flag, and it will be there for you.

 ## Configuration
-Schlrint is already all set up for you, but if you really want to reconfigure it, read this.
+Schlrint is already all set up for you, but if you really want to edit it, read this.
+- `schlrint.py` the program itself.
+Run Schlrint via this file.
 - `FIRST.txt` is the file searched through to find first names.
 - `LAST.txt` these are the last names.
 They are added onto every first name, and checked for results.
 - `QUERY.txt` the content in this file helps return results by google dorking common school activties.